 Let's explore what "control" truly means in this context and how each area contributes to your cyber resilience goals using the insights from our conversations with security leaders.

 Clear roles and responsibilities are the bedrock of efficient incident response and recovery.
 Ambiguity in these areas can cause critical delays, leading to extended downtime and greater impact during a security incident.
 When everyone, including the MSSP's team, knows their part, your organization can recover faster and more effectively, bolstering cyber resilience.
+This foundation becomes even more critical when implementing strategic MSSP scarcity management approaches that maximize limited resources.

 Security leaders emphasize the need to: